The Rise of Solar’s Secondary Market

 (Photo credit: Wikipedia)

 The industry has suffered recent blows as manufacturing plants have closed and capacity has been reduced.
-The European crisis and the trade war between and EU have also added themselves to the changing market.
+The European crisis and the trade war between China and EU have also added themselves to the changing market.
 Continually falling feed-in-tariffs (FITs) have also caused some conflict.
 Short-term market uncertainty has made some investors wary of , yet, long-term predictions for the photovoltaic (PV) market remain healthy.
 Despite these issues, investment in still remains a popular decision.
 A trend that has become more prominent is the move away from the primary PV market (new projects and project rights) towards the secondary market (existing and operational PV installations).
 Investment in the secondary market is increasing and is starting to become preferential over the primary market as investing in already operational PV installations can offer more security.

 The Secondary Market